-- Next to the CometAdapter add a XTandemAdapter Community Nodes > OpenMSThirdParty > Identification of Proteins > Peptides(SearchEngines) node and set its parameters and ports analogously to the CometAdapter.
-In XTandem, to get more evenly distributed scores, we decrease the number of candidates a bit by setting the precursor mass tolerance to 5 ppm and the fragment mass tolerance to 0.1 Da. - To calculate the PEP, introduce a IDPosteriorErrorProbability Community Nodes > OpenMS > Identification Processing node to the output of each ID engine adapter node.
-This will calculate the PEP to each hit and output an updated idXML. - To create a consensus, we must first merge these two files with a FileMerger node Community Nodes > GenericKnimeNode > Flow so we can then merge the corresponding IDs with a IDMerger Community Nodes > OpenMS > File Handling. - Now we can create a consensus identification with the ConsensusID Community Nodes > OpenMS > Identification Processing node.
+• Next to the OMSSAAdapter and a XTandemAdapter Community Nodes > OpenMS > Identification node and set its parameters and ports analogously to the OMSSAAdapter.
+In XTandem, to get more evenly distributed scores, we decrease the number of candidates a bit by setting the precursor mass tolerance to 5 ppm and the fragment mass tolerance to 0.1 Da.

+- To calculate the PEP, introduce each a IDPosteriorErrorProbability Community Nodes > OpenMS > ID Processing node to the output of each ID engine adapter node.
+This will calculate the PEP to each hit and output an updated idXML. - To create a consensus, we must first merge these two files with a FileMerger node Community Nodes > GenericKnimeNode > Flow so we can then merge the corresponding IDs with a IDMerger Community Nodes > OpenMS > File Handling. - Now we can create a consensus identification with the ConsensusID Community Nodes > OpenMS > ID Processing node.
 We can connect this to the PeptideIndexer and go along with our existing FDR filtering.

 Note: By default, X!Tandem takes additional enzyme cutting rules into consideration (besides the specified tryptic digest).
-Thus for the tutorial files, you have to set PeptideIndexer's enzyme \rightarrow specificity parameter to none to accept X!Tandem's non-tryptic identifications as well.
+Thus for the tutorial files, you have to set PeptideIndexer's enzyme \rightarrow specificity parameter to none to accept X!Tandems non-tryptic identifications as well.